-- Install vent system in accordance with codes. - Do not operate water heater if exposed to flooding or water damage. - High altitude models should be installed at elevations above 5,300 feet (1,615 m).
-For operation above 10,100 feet (3,079 m), a high altitude orifice must be installed. - Do not operate if soot buildup. - Do not obstruct water heater air intake with insulating jacket. - Do not place chemical vapor emitting products near water heater. - Gas and carbon monoxide detectors are available. - Never operate the heater unless it is vented to the outdoors and has adequate air supply to avoid risks of improper operation, fire, explosion or asphyxiation. - Analyze the entire vent system to make sure that condensate will not become trapped in a section of vent pipe and therefore reduce the open cross sectional area of the vent.
+WARNING Breathing Hazard - Carbon Monoxide Gas Install vent system in accordance with codes Do not operate water heater if flood damaged. · High altitude models should be installed at elevations above 5,300 feet (1,615 m) For operation above 10.100 feet (3,079 m), a high altitude orifice must be installed.
+Do not operate if soot buildup. · Do not obstruct water heater air intake with insulating ıacket Do not place chemical vapor emitting products near Gas and carbon monoxide detectors are available Never operate the heater unless it is vented to the outdoors and has adequate air supply to avoid risks of improper operation, fire, explosion or asphyxiation Analyze the entire vent system to make sure that condensate will not become trapped in a section of vent pipe and therefore reduce the open cross sectional area of the vent.